eraybulut/Note-App/README.md

   - [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) - perform an action when lifecycle state changes
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [DataBinding](https://developer.android.com/topic/libraries/data-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
   - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
+  - [Coroutine](https://developer.android.com/kotlin/coroutines):On Android, coroutines help to manage long-running tasks that might otherwise block the main thread and cause your app to become unresponsive.
+Over 50% of professional developers who use coroutines have reported seeing increased productivity.
+This topic describes how you can use Kotlin coroutines to address these problems, enabling you to write cleaner and more concise app code.

   </br>

 ### Package Structure